pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 export default ChatScreen
 ```

-* Typing indicators boil down to two fundamental actions: Calling `currentUser.userIsTyping` when the current user starts typing (normally `onChange`), and then listening to `userStartedTyping` and `userStoppedTyping` events
+When using Chatkit, typing indicators boil down to two fundamental actions:

+* Calling `currentUser.userIsTyping` when the current user starts typing (normally you'll call it in `onChange`)
+* Listening to `userStartedTyping` and `userStoppedTyping` events

+And that is pretty much it.

+_"But Alex, what about when the user _stops_ typing?"_

+That is a very good point.

-* You don't have to tell Chatkit when when someone stops typing and this is by design.
-If Chatkit doesn't receive a `userIsTyping` event after a few seconds, it assumes the user has stopped typing.
-In practice, it's really slick...
+If Chatkit doesn't receive a `userIsTyping` event after a few seconds it will assume that the user has stopped typing.
+Therefore there is no need to manually raise an event when the user stops typing .
+Slick!

-* It's also worth noting that `userStartedTyping` and `userStoppedTyping` events are never fired for the _current user_  - this is also by design.
-If your username is "John" and you start typing you'll never see "John is typing" but other users will
+While we're here, it's  also worth noting that `userStartedTyping` and `userStoppedTyping` events are never fired for the _current user_  - this is also by design.

 ## Step 12.
 Add a "Who's online" list